 Mt.
 Hood: Timberline Lodge

 You will still find snow near Timberline Lodge, which has the longest ski season in North America.
-(So it’s no wonder Winter Olympic athletes train here this summer.)
+(So it’s no wonder the U. S. Ski & Snowboard teams train here during the summers.)
 Take the Palmer Express high-speed quad lift to ski or snowboard to your heart’s content through Labor Day.
 Or, explore the mountain’s biking and family-friendly hiking trails, including trips to Little Zig Zag Falls and Paradise Park Loop, both short drives from Timberline.
 The lodge itself — a 1977 National Historic Site and scene of The Overlook Hotel from “The Shining” — kicks off its summer fun with a free Mt.
-Hood Stargazing Party on July 1 and another set for July 29.
-During the daytime, the U.S. Forest Service gives free 45-minute tours of the Lodge.
+Hood Stargazing Party on July 14, 2018 and another set for August 11, 2018.
+The lodge is also offering Yoga With a View on Thursdays, and free Live Music on the Patio Wednesdays through July and August 2018.
+The U.S. Forest Service also gives free 45-minute tours of the Lodge.
 The kids will love the heated outdoor pool (yes, at an elevation of 6,000 feet), open all summer.
-And the Magic Mile Sky Ride (adults $15, kids 6 and under free) offers spectacular views of Hood, Palmer Snowfield and Mt.
+And the Magic Mile Sky Ride (adults $18, kids 6 and under free) offers spectacular views of Hood, Palmer Snowfield and Mt.
 Jefferson nearby.
-A Labor Day Mountain Music Festival (Sept.
-4) will cap the season with hot tickets in the local and national acoustic, bluegrass and folk music festival scene.
+A free Labor Day Mountain Music Festival (Sept.
+3, 2018) will cap the season with hot tickets in the local and national acoustic, bluegrass and folk music festival scene.

 Mt.
 Hood: Hood Meadows

 Mt.
-Hood Meadows comes alive on weekends this summer, starting with a wild mushroom brewmaster dinner.
-In between events, hop on a $12 chairlift ride to soak up the sunshine and view the wildflowers below and Mt.
+Hood Meadows comes alive on weekends this summer starting July 12, 2018 with $12 chairlift ride on the Stadium Lift Thursday – Sunday to soak up the sunshine and view the wildflowers below and Mt.
 Jefferson and Three Sisters on the horizon.
-There’s also the 4th annual Uphill Challenge (1.2 miles with 621 feet of elevation gain, Aug.
-5), a hiking photography workshop (Aug.
-12), a paint night with Naked Winery (Aug.
-12), a Hood River Valley Wine Festival (Aug.
-19), a Mutts on the Mountain event for pups and their friends (Aug.
-26) and the Beer and Cider Fest (Sept.
-10) featuring local seasonal brews.
-An acoustic concert series lineup is also coming soon.
+There’s also the Brew Fest and Brewer’s Dinner along with a Star Gazing Party on July 14, 2018.
+The annual Uphill Challenge (1.2 miles with 621 feet of elevation gain or, new this year, a 5k option, Aug.
+4, 2018), a hiking photography workshop (Aug.
+11, 2018), a new 4-course Meteor Shower Dinner (timed to align with the Perseids Meteor Shower, Aug.
+12, 2018).
+The resort will also host a Hood River Valley Wine Festival (Aug.
+18, 2018), a Mutts on the Mountain event for pups and their friends (Aug.
+25) and a Spirits Festival and Dinner (Sept.
+1, 2018) featuring local craft spirits from area distilleries.

 Have you dined at 7,800 feet?
 Mt.
-Bachelor in Central Oregon is rolling out a sunset dinner series starting July 8 on Friday, Saturday and Sunday nights, a unique way to take in the sunset and dine on local fare with spirit, beer and wine tastings.
-The chair lift ride here ($19 adult, kids 5 and under free) is simply stunning, with views of Three Sisters peaks, Broken Top and many of the Cascade Lakes below.
+Bachelor in Central Oregon is continuing the sunset dinner series starting June 29, 2018 on Friday, Saturday and Sunday nights, a unique way to take in the sunset and dine on a gourmet buffet aligned with a weekly theme with spirit, beer and wine tastings.
+The chair lift ride here ($20 adult, kids 5 and under free) is simply stunning, with views of Three Sisters peaks, Broken Top and many of the Cascade Lakes below.
 Once you’re up top, you can grab a meal on deck at the Pine Marten Lodge, play a round of disc golf or take a U.S. Forest Service-led interpretive tour.
 Or, take to the trails by foot or bike.
 It’s a bike-lover’s paradise here, with 13 miles of newly established single-track trails, bike rentals of all types, trail maps and Gravity Bike Camps for youth are offered all summer.
-A Gravity Race Series launches its third summer on July 14, and the Under Armour Mountain Running Series kicks off July 22.
-And thanks to an epic winter snow pack, this year Mt.
-Bachelor brings back the tradition of July Ski (July 2-4).
-Get ready to shred.
+There’s no shortage of athletic endeavors at Mt.
+Bachelor this summer, with the Subaru Outside Games scheduled for June 23, 2018, the second annual GraviCross combining downhill mountain biking and cycle-cross July 6–8, 2018, the Volcano Bike & Brew Festival Aug.
+24-26, 2018, and finally, the Under Armour Mountain Running Series Sept.
+15, 2018.

-For the first time in 50 years as a ski area, Anthony Lakes Mountain Resort in Eastern Oregon is open for summer operations.
-Located in North Powder (between La Grande and Baker City), the resort’s rugged terrain and accessible trail system make it a hotspot for mountain biking, with their 4th annual Mountain Bike Festival (with free camping, live music and $10 chair lift rides) set for August 5.
-Food and music are also a big draw.
-Enjoy the deck at the resort’s Starbottle Saloon, a family-friendly restaurant that offers fresh, locally sourced food with spectacular views at 7,100 feet along the Elkhorn Scenic Byway.
+Anthony Lakes Mountain Resort in Eastern Oregon is open for summer operations starting July 6, 2018, with Summer At the Starbottle—enjoy the deck at the resort’s Starbottle Saloon, a family-friendly restaurant that offers fresh, locally sourced food with spectacular views at 7,100 feet along the Elkhorn Scenic Byway.
+Located in North Powder (between La Grande and Baker City), the resort’s rugged terrain and accessible trail system make it a hotspot for mountain biking, with their annual Mountain Bike Festival (with free camping, live music and $10 chair lift rides) set for August 4, 2018.